steno-aarhus/mesh/doc/request/project-proposal.md

 ### A2.
 Research question(s) and aim(s) (up to 5000 characters or 200 words):

+The overarching goal for this project is to better characterise, quantify, and understand the impact that early life conditions have on adult metabolic capacity and for the risk for type 2 diabetes (T2DM) and cardiovascular disease (CVD) in adulthood.
+To that aim we have two objectives:

-- Early childhood using leg length as a biomarker and:
+1. To determine the association of early childhood adversity (using adult leg length as a biomarker) on various metabolic functions:
-    - Liver function (fat, inflammation, iron, and general image) using MRI images
+    - Adult liver function (using markers of fat and inflammation from the MRI images).
-    - Distribution of fat using DXA and Impediance measures
+    - Distribution of body fat, whether fat is stored primarily in the trunk or in the peripheral tissues (using DXA and bioimpediance measures).
-    - Markers of kidney function
+    - Adult kidney function (using urinary markers).
+    - Adult blood biomarkers (fasting glucose, lipid measures) {{confirm with what they have measured}}.
-    - Genetic risk prediction scores
+    - {{genetic risk prediction scores...?
+Need help with this one Daniel}}

+2. To determine the mediating pathways that adult metabolic capacity has between exposure to early childhood adversity and risk for T2DM and CVD.

 > The majority of applications to UK Biobank are for data only.
 As such, the first two questions we ask are whether your application involves access to samples or re-contact as this will require some additional information and as is set out in the Access Procedures (our data are not depletable, but our samples and re-contact opportunities are depletable) recontact/sample applications are assessed to a different (more exacting) standard.

-Does your project require biological samples?
+Does your project require biological samples? **No**

-Does your project require UK Biobank to re-contact participants:
+Does your project require UK Biobank to re-contact participants: **No**

 ### A3.
 The background and scientific rationale of the proposed research project in general (up to 5000 characters or 300 words):

 ### A4.
 A brief description of the method(s) to be used (up to 5000 characters or 300 words):

+(including fat, inflammation, iron, and general image) using MRI images

+For objective one, we will run standard regression techniques for each of the sub-objectives.

+For objective two, we will using a form of causal structure learning and mediation analysis

 ### A5.
 The type and size of dataset required (e.g., case-control subset, men only, imaging data only, whole cohort, etc.) (up to 5000 characters or 100 words):